-The Buckskin is a “color” is not a horse breeds.
+The Buckskin is a “color” that is not a horse breeds.
 Each horse has, however, must be a good representative of its type.
-There are five color classifications Buckskin ( a sandy color) dun ( Silver to deep Mahogany), Red Dun ( Deep Mahogany), Grulla ( Blue or Crane colored) and Cream color.
+There are five color classifications Buckskin ( a sandy color) dun ( Silver to deep Mahogany), Red Dun ( Deep Mahogany), Grulla ( Blue or Crane colored), and Cream color.

 7. Caspian Horse

 The Caspian horse originated in the Caspian mountain in Iran.
 Thought to have been extinct for centuries, the Caspian Miniature Horse was rediscovered in 1965 in a village in northern Iran.
-Since then the Caspian studs have been established in several countries including Australia and USA.
+Since then the Caspian studs have been established in several countries including Australia and the USA.
 Despite the establishment of the breeding programs, however, it is believed that there are less than 300 purebreds in existence.

 Recommended Read: Best 20 Horseback Riding Tips For The Beginners

 Although small, with an average height of 11 hands, Caspian is not ponies.
 They have a slim body with a graceful neck, long sloping shoulder, and a thick girth.
 Limbs are slender, with strong, dense bones and little or no feathering at the fetlock.
 The breed is light, well balanced, agile, and robust.
 Their jumping ability is extraordinary for their size.
 The Caspian’s kind and willing nature, small size, and smooth gait make them ideal as a child ’s first horse.

 Though once regarded as superb coach horses, today Cleveland Bays are valued for their ability to produce top quality crossbred performance horses.

 Cleveland Bays are sound clean-legged and active horses with substance and good temperament.
 When crossed with Thoroughbred mares, in particular, they produce ideal competition horses, combining the speed and ability of the thoroughbred with the straight movement and hardiness of the Cleveland Bay.